Selection Rules for Quasi-Bound States in the Continuum: Introduction

-In this paper, we study the optical response due to planar perturbations applied to high-symmetry PCS lattices.
-In Sec.~\ref{B1}, we review symmetry-protected BICs and how they spatially and temporally confine light.
-In Section~\ref{B2}, we review the classification in the language of Group Theory of the three types of high symmetry modes supported by each square and hexagonal PCS (six types of modes in total).
+In this paper, we study the optical response due to in-plane perturbations applied to high-symmetry PCS lattices.
+Throughout, we assume these PCSs have cross-sections invariant in the out-of-plane direction, and we assume any out-of-plane symmetry introduced by the presence substrate is negligible.
+In Sec.~\ref{Back}, we review quasi-BICs and how they spatially and temporally confine light.
+In Section~\ref{B2}, we review the classification in the language of Group Theory of the three types of high symmetry modes supported by each of square and hexagonal PCSs (six types of modes in total).
 Section~\ref{S1} explores six classes of perturbed lattices chosen to target the six high symmetry modes.
-To determine the impact of these perturbations, Sec.~\ref{S2} derives the symmetry constrained coupling condition specifying which, if any, free space polarization couples upon perturbation.
+To determine the impact of these perturbations, Sec.~\ref{S2} derives the symmetry constrained coupling conditions specifying which, if any, free space polarization couples upon perturbation.
 The degenerated space groups compatible with each unperturbed lattice are exhaustively listed, and in Sec.~\ref{S3} the polarization dependence for each mode and each space group is written down by applying Group Theory principles.
-The result is a catalogue of the selection rules for symmetry-protected BICs describing all the unique ways that the six highest symmetry modes of square and hexagonal photonic crystal lattices may be accessed by in-plane symmetry breaking.
-Finally, in Sec.~\ref{D} we discuss notable aspects of the catalogue and sketch several example device applications.
+The result is a catalog of the selection rules for quasi-BICs describing all the unique ways that the six highest symmetry modes of square and hexagonal photonic crystal lattices may be accessed by in-plane symmetry breaking.
+Finally, in Sec.~\ref{D} we discuss notable aspects of the catalog and sketch several example device applications.
+In particular, here and in the accompanying Letter~\cite{overvig_multifunctional_2020} we show how the catalog guides device design using successive perturbations to achieve multifunctional control of optical spectra, and introduce a novel class of metasurfaces that use this multifunctional control to spatially control resonant wavefronts.